tonsky/datascript/README.md

 ## Differences from Datomic

 * DataScript is built totally from scratch and is not related by any means to the popular Clojure database Datomic
-* Runs in a browser
+* Runs in a browser and/or in a JVM
 * Simplified schema, not queryable
-* Attributes do not have to be declared by default
+* Attributes do not have to be declared in advance.
+Put them to schema only when you need special behaviour from them
-* Any type can be used for values.
-It’s better if values are immutable and fast to compare
+* Any type can be used for values
 * No `:db/ident` attributes, keywords are _literally_ attribute values, no integer id behind them

 * No schema migrations